 Dr. Trevor Mundel, President of Global Health at the Gates Foundation, leads the foundation’s efforts to develop high-impact interventions against the leading causes of death and disability in developing countries.
 He manages the foundation’s disease-specific R&D investments in HIV, Tuberculosis, Malaria, Pneumonia, Enteric and Diarrheal Diseases, and Neglected Tropical Diseases.
 He also manages cross-cutting product development programs, including Discovery & Translational Sciences, Innovative Technology Solutions, Integrated Development, and Vaccine Development & Surveillance.
 This work relies on close collaboration with an international network of grantees and partners.

-Prior to joining the foundation in 2011, he was global head of development with Novartis, and previously was involved in clinical research at Pfizer and Parke-Davis.
+Prior to joining the foundation in 2011, Trevor was global head of development with Novartis and previously was involved in clinical research at Pfizer and Parke-Davis.

-A native of South Africa, Trevor earned his bachelor’s and medical degrees from the University of the Witwatersrand in Johannesburg.
-Trevor also studied mathematics, logic and philosophy – as a Rhodes Scholar – at the University of Oxford.
-And he earned a Ph.D. in mathematics at the University of Chicago.
+Born and raised in South Africa, Trevor earned his bachelor’s and medical degrees from the University of the Witwatersrand in Johannesburg.
+He also studied mathematics, logic, and philosophy as a Rhodes Scholar at Oxford University, and he earned a Ph.D. in mathematics at the University of Chicago.